Table of Contents

-Neck pain may actually be the most common migraine symptom despite the fact that it is rarely listed among usual symptoms such as nausea and light sensitive.
+Neck pain may actually be the most common migraine symptom despite the fact that it is rarely listed among usual symptoms such as nausea and light sensitivity.
 According to one study in 2010 that involved 113 patients, neck pain was even more common than nausea.
-In a survey of 144 migraine patients, 3 out of 4 said that they experienced neck pain along with their migraines.
-60% of those who experienced neck pain said that it started before the migraine, making it a precursor to migraines and about three times more common than migraines with aura.
+In a survey of 144 migraine patients, 3 out of 4 said that they experienced neck pain together with migraines.
+60% of those who experienced neck pain said that it started before a migraine, making it a precursor to migraines and about three times more common than migraines with aura.

 If neck pain is one of the most common symptoms of migraines, both before and during an attack, it is clear that the two are linked.
-So why is this symptom frequently overlooked?
+So why is this an often-overlooked symptom?
 What is the connection between the neck and the head?
-We’re about to take a comprehensive look at the structures of the neck and why misalignments may lead to migraines.
+We’re about to take a comprehensive look at the structures of the neck and why misalignments in the neck may lead to migraines.

 Let’s begin by discussing some telling research in Italy that clearly connects neck pain and migraines.

 The research involved a study of 207 patients.
-64% of the patients diagnosed themselves with cervical pain syndrome.
+64% of the patients diagnosed themselves with cervical pain syndrome (a.k.a. neck pain syndrome).
 However, it turns out that in more than 90% of cases the patient was actually suffering from migraines.
-This makes a good case for seeing a professional for diagnosis.
+This makes a good case for seeing an expert in the neck for evaluation.

 Some of the reasons that patients believed they suffered from cervical pain syndrome included:

 All 6 of these symptoms accurately describe migraines.
 Unfortunately, as noted above, many do not realize that one of the most common migraine symptoms is neck pain that precedes or occurs along with the rest of the symptoms.